innocellence/New-Corporate-Site/_jobs/project-manager-sg.md

 title: Project Manager
 location: Singapore
 department: client-services
-published: true
 ---

-Project Managers oversee the delivery of digital projects and expand our current team.
-This will be a client facing role, so the successful candidate should have a history of delivering high quality, enterprise-level, digital solutions and enjoy working with both internal and client teams to make a project successful.
+Project Managers oversee the delivery of enterprise-level digital projects.
+As a Project Manager, you will work directly with our design and development teams, as well as subject matter experts to plan, manage, and execute the delivery of digital solutions for our clients.
+This is a client-facing role that requires strong communication and collaboration skills to ensure project success.

 ### Responsibilities

-- Responsible for the execution of all project deliverables, ensuring projects are delivered on-time, in-scope, and on-budget
+- Ensure that all projects are delivered on-time, in-scope, and on-budget
+- Collaborate with key stakeholders to define the project scope, requirements, deliverables, and success factors
-- Develop detailed project plans including scope, timelines, and objectives with key stakeholder input and agree on measurements of success
+- Create detailed project plans that reflect the scope, tasks, timelines, and deliverables
-- Track feasibility, resource availability, and allocation on a regular basis
+- Track project resource allocation, performance, and status on a regular basis
+- Communicate requirements and client feedback to project teams clearly and effectively
-- Coordinate and lead remote teams in locations around the world to ensure client goals are met
+- Lead remote teams and ensure that all tasks are completed according to the project requirements
-- Manage changes in scope, schedule, and costs
+- Manage and update any changes to the project scope, timeline, resource allocation, and cost
-- Measure and track project performance and risks
 - Maintain good working relationships with clients, stakeholders, and vendors
 - Create and maintain comprehensive project documentation

 ### Requirements

 - Degree in Computer Science, Engineering, or equivalent
-- 5+ years’ experience in managing IT and software-related projects
+- 5+ years of experience in IT or software-related projects
+- Excellent communication skills
-- Proven track record of managing enterprise-level software development
+- Proven track record of managing enterprise-level software development projects
-- Working and up-to-date knowledge of digital technologies
-- Excellent presentation and communication skills
-- Experience leading a multi-faceted team with business analysts, developers, architects, and designers
+- Experience working in an agile environment, with a project team that includes business analysts, developers, architects, and designers
+- Proficiency in JIRA, Microsoft Project, Easy Redmine or similar project management tools a plus